tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Move2Kube](https://github.com/konveyor/move2kube) :fire::fire: - A tool to help users migrate their apps from legacy platforms like Cloud Foundry to Kubernetes and Openshift.
 Analyses the application source code and generates Kubernetes YAMLs, Helm Charts, Tekton Pipelines, etc. The analysis and generation can be heavily customized to produce the exact output that you want.
 - :green_heart:[nova](https://github.com/FairwindsOps/nova/) :fire::fire: - Nova scans your cluster for installed Helm charts, then cross-checks them against all known Helm repositories.
 - :green_heart:[Plural](https://github.com/pluralsh/plural) :fire::fire: - Plural is a CLI tool and holistic DevOps management platform for rapidly deploying, managing, and monitoring open-source applications on Kubernetes.
+- :green_heart:[RBAC Lookup](https://github.com/FairwindsOps/rbac-lookup) :fire::fire::fire: - RBAC Lookup is a CLI that allows you to easily find Kubernetes roles and cluster roles bound to any user, service account, or group name.
 - :green_heart:[stern](https://github.com/stern/stern) :fire::fire::fire::fire::fire: - Stern allows you to tail multiple pods on Kubernetes and multiple containers within the pod.

 ### Cluster Provisioning